peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 ~~~~
 $ORIGIN .

-...

 ; the INTERNAL top-level domain is delegated to nowhere, to
 ; facilitate its use in private namespaces
 INTERNAL  172800  IN  NS  .
-...
 ~~~~

 # Updates to RFC 1035

 This document updates {{!RFC1035}} section 3.3.11 as follows:

-> NSDNAME MAY be specified as a single, empty label.
-Such an NSDNAME
+> `NSDNAME` MAY be specified as a single, empty label to indicate
-> indicates that a zone cut exists but that the authoritative
+> that a zone cut exists but that the authoritative nameservers for
-> nameservers for the child zone are not specified.
+> the child zone are not specified.

 # Other Uses of the Empty Name in the DNS {#other_uses}

-In {{?RFC7505}} an MX resource record with an empty target (called "EXCHANGE" in {{!RFC1035}}) is specified to mean that the corresponding domain name does not accept e-mail.
+In {{?RFC7505}} an MX resource record with an empty target (called `EXCHANGE` in {{!RFC1035}}) is specified to mean that the corresponding domain name does not accept e-mail.
 In effect, the empty field is used to indicate that there is no host available to use for e-mail delivery.